 The Gardening by the Moon 2018 calendar is a longtime Old Farmer’s Almanac tradition.
 According to this practice, cycles of the Moon affect plant growth.

-These are dates for Region 1 (southern zone).
+These are dates for Region 1, which encompasses the southern United States.
 Which region are you in?
 Click here for the map.

 Note: There are four broad regions across North America.
 If you prefer, we also offer a regular gardening calendar (not Moon-based) that customizes to zip code level.
 See the all-seasons gardening calendar.

 Gardening by the Moon is a great way to help plan your above and below ground crops.
 Here’s how it works: